Skip to main content

 info

-Only the first 10 rows will be included in the simulations for Exports so that you can review the data.
+Only the first 10 rows will be included in the simulations for exports so that you can review the data.
 The full list of rows that would have been exported can be seen in the Flow Run Logs.

 Next Step